 If not, what is lacking?
 Does the nation offer GATS Faculty Development Seminars? \square YES \square NO If yes, what is the frequency of the seminars?
 What are the desired dates for a yearly GATS Faculty Development Seminar?
-Does the administration maintain adequate student records and transcripts? □ YES □ NO If not, what is lacking and what can be done to be of assistance to correct the problem?
-Please attach the academic catalog and/or school handbook.
+Does the administration maintain adequate student records and transcripts? \square YES \square NO If not, what is lacking and what can be done to be of assistance to correct the problem?
 How can GATS better support the Bible school program in this nation?
 Additional Inquiries 1.
 What percentage of students become actively involved in ministry following graduation?
 As a Pastor, Pastor's wife, Assistant Pastor, or other full-time ministry National Ministry (organizational) Local church ministry (evangelism, children, youth) 2.
 Is the Bible School self-supporting?
-YES NO Percentage of Income: Student Fees National Church Support UPCI Ladies Ministries Support OPCI Ladies Ministries Support Missionary Support Other funding 3.
+YES NO Percentage of Income: Student Fees National Church Support UPCI Ladies Ministries Support Missionary Support Other funding 3.
 Additional Comments: